ADAR102/Junkyard-Dog-Hud/README.md

 ## Setup

-1: Download the version you want
+1: Download and decide which version you want from the 7z

-2: Upen up File Explorer and go to Steam\steamapps\common\Team Fortress 2\tf\custom
+2: Open up File Explorer and go to Steam\steamapps\common\Team Fortress 2\tf\custom

 3: Throw the folder in the custom folder.